chrisgrieser/pdf-annotation-extractor-alfred/README.md

 **5) optional: further steps only required for specific output types**
 - _Obsidian as Output_: Use the `aconf` command, select `Obsidian Destination`, and then search/select the folder
-- _PDF as Output Format_: Install Pandoc & a [PDF-Engine](https://pandoc.org/MANUAL.html#option--pdf-engine) of your choice
+- _PDF as Output Format_: Install Pandoc and a [PDF-Engine](https://pandoc.org/MANUAL.html#option--pdf-engine) of your choice

 ```bash
 brew install pandoc